Iodixanol

 Iodixanol, sold under the brand name Visipaque, is an iodine-containing non-ionic radiocontrast agent.

 It is available as a generic medication.

 Medical uses

-The radiocontrast agent is given intravenously for computed tomography (CT) imaging of the head, body, excretory urography and venography.
+The radio contrast agent is given intravenously for computed tomography (CT) imaging of the head, body, excretory urography and venography.
 The radiocontrast agent is also given intra-arterially for angiography imaging.

 Adverse effects

 About 30% of those received intravenous iodixanol injection has warmth, pain, or discomfort at the site of the injection.
-Other adverse effects include: taste pervesion (3.5%), nausea (2.8%), and headache (2.5%).
+Other adverse effects include: taste perversion (3.5%), nausea (2.8%), and headache (2.5%).

 Society and culture

 Available forms

 The contrast can either be given intra-arterialy or intravenously.

 Veterinary uses

 Iodixanol is also the active ingredient in a number of 'cushion' products used during the centrifugation of stallion semen.
 It is layered underneath the extended stallion semen allowing for a higher g force to be used with less sperm damage and better recovery rates.
 Post centrifugation the supernatant above and the cushion below is removed, leaving a concentrated sperm pellet in the conical tube.